compmem/smile/docs/examples/iat_mouse/iat_mouse.rst

 IAT Mouse Tracking
 ==================

-The IAT, or Implicit-Association Test, was intruduced by Anthony Greenwald et al. in 1998.
+The IAT, or Implicit-Association Test, was introduced by Anthony Greenwald et al. in 1998.
 This task is designed to get at the individual differences in our implicit associations with different concepts that make up our lives.
-The basic IAT requires the participant to rapidly catagorize two target concepts with an attribute, such that the response times will be faster with strongly associated pairings rather than slower for weakly associated pairings.
+The basic IAT requires the participant to rapidly categorize two target concepts with an attribute, such that the response times will be faster with strongly associated pairings and slower for weakly associated pairings.
 The key here is that the participant should act as quickly as they can so this experiment can better get at the implicit associations rather than the surface level associations.

-In the study that we are showing off in smile (Yu, Wang, Wang et al. 2012), they designed an IAT that incorporated *mouse tracking* into their study to better get at the underlying mechanisms of implicit-association.
-We ask our participants to view names of flowers, names of bugs, positively assocaited nouns, and negatively associated nouns and to classify them into catagories.
+The study that we are showing off in smile (Yu, Wang, Wang et al. 2012) designed an IAT that incorporated *mouse tracking* into their study to better get at the underlying mechanisms of implicit-association.
+We ask our participants to view names of flowers, names of bugs, positively associated nouns, and negatively associated nouns and to classify them into categories.
-The blocks of stimulus will be better explained below in the **Stimulus Generation** section of this document.
+The blocks of stimuli will be better explained below in the **Stimulus Generation** section of this document.

 This SMILE experiment will utilize many of the :py:module:`Mouse <smile.mouse>` Classes in `mouse.py`, including :py:class:`~smile.mouse.MouseCursor` and :py:class:`~smile.mouse.MouseRecord`.
-We will also be using may of the SMILE **flow** states like :py:class:`~smile.state.Loop` and :py:class:`~smile.state.Meanwhile` and :py:class:`~smile.state.If`.
-Along with the uce of **Mouse** states, we will be using :py:class:`~smile.video.ButtonPress` as our main form of input for the experiment.
+We will also be using many of the SMILE **flow** states like :py:class:`~smile.state.Loop` and :py:class:`~smile.state.Meanwhile` and :py:class:`~smile.state.If`.
+Along with the use of **Mouse** states, we will be using :py:class:`~smile.video.ButtonPress` as our main form of input for the experiment.